Agriculture in Bulgaria: 21st century

-Livestock products - in Bulgaria grown cattle, buffalo, sheep, goats, pigs, chickens, turkeys, ducks, geese and other.
-Yield total of approximately 250,000 tons of milk, 211 thousand tons of meat and 1.2 million eggs.
+Livestock products - cattle, buffalo, sheep, goats, pigs, chickens, turkeys, ducks, geese and others.
+Total yields of approximately 250,000 tons of milk, 211 thousand tons of meat and 1.2 million eggs.

-Fisheries - practiced catch of sea and freshwater fish and fish farming in ponds.
-Bred and hunted aquatic organisms such as sea snails, clams and shrimp.
+Fisheries - catch of sea and freshwater fish and fish farming in ponds.
+Hunting and breeding of aquatic organisms such as sea snails, clams and shrimp.

-Forestry - In recent years, the total area of forest areas in the country is steadily increasing at the end of 2013 it amounted to 4,180,121 hectares, or 37.7 percent of the country.
-From 1990 to 2013 the total area of forest areas has increased by 407 628 ha or 10.8%.
-The largest share of forest area in Bulgaria occupy forests resulting from natural regeneration - 70.4%, while the share of forest crops is 20.9%, while natural forests - 8.7%.
+Forestry - In recent years, the total area of forests in the country has steadily increased--at the end of 2013 it amounted to 4,180,121 hectares, or 37.7 percent of the country.
+From 1990 to 2013 the total area of forest areas increased by 407,628 ha or 10.8%.
+The largest share of forested area in Bulgaria is forests resulting from natural regeneration - 70.4%, while the share of forest crops is 20.9%, while natural forests - 8.7%.
 Bulgarian forests are characterized by extremely rich biodiversity of coniferous and deciduous tree species.